Spinal Decompression Surgery

 How Is It Performed?

-A discectomy is a decompression surgery that involves removing the portion of the disc that’s out of its proper place and pressing on nearby nerve roots, to provide symptom relief.
+A discectomy is a decompression surgery that removes the portion of the disc that’s out of its proper place and pressing on the spinal cord or nearby nerve roots, to provide symptom relief.

 Laminotomy / Laminectomy